Most organizations expect growth to create momentum.

 It is none of those things.

-Most organisations respond to scaling pain by tightening control.
+Most organizations respond to scaling pain by tightening control.

 More governance.
-More alignment work.
+More coordination meetings.
 More reporting.
 More certainty demanded upfront.

 This feels responsible.